 - Sam’s Club

-While people love to compare Fetch Rewards vs Ibotta, they’re different in a number of ways.
-Similar to Fetch Rewards, Ibotta lets you redeem your earnings for gift cards at popular brands and cash via PayPal or Venmo.
+While people love to compare Fetch vs Ibotta, they’re different in a number of ways.
+Similar to Fetch, Ibotta lets you redeem your earnings for gift cards at popular brands and cash via PayPal or Venmo.

-The difference is that Ibotta generally pays more than Fetch Rewards.
+The difference is that Ibotta generally pays more than Fetch.
 Although to earn rewards with Ibotta, you need to add individual offers in the app before you scan your receipt.
-Contrast this to Fetch Rewards where you simply scan your receipt – there’s no need to add offers one by one (besides Special Offers).
+Contrast this to Fetch where you simply scan your receipt – there’s no need to add offers one by one (besides Special Offers).

 It’s definitely worth it though and I personally use both apps to maximize my savings.